karthikraja34/HRM/README.md

 The attributes of the model is

-* username  -   string
+* username  -   string (must be unique)
-* password  -   string
+* password  -   string (min 6 characters)
-* isAdmin   -   boolean // set 'true' to make a user as admin
+* isAdmin   -   boolean // ( default : false | set 'true' to make a user as admin)
-* isManager -   boolean // set 'false' to make a user as manager
+* isManager -   boolean // ( default : false | set 'false' to make a user as manager)

 # Routes